 Shipment release times depend on how long it takes for the importer to pay all duties and taxes.
 Once all duties and taxes are paid, the auditor issues a voucher for collection which allows the owner to dispose of the cargo.
-No removal can be made without payment of duties and taxes, a deposit or, in some cases, the deposit of sufficient guarantee.
+No removal can be made without payment of duties and taxes, a deposit, or, in some cases, the deposit of sufficient guarantee.

-Delays could occur due to multiple inspections from ministries, excessive paperwork and red tape, and delayed tax payments which can slow down the import process.
-According to contacts, average release times range from two to seven days.
-Processed products are generally released more quickly than plant and meat products which require additional certificates.
+Delays could occur due to multiple inspections from ministries, additional paperwork, and delayed tax payments which can slow down the import process.
+According to local authorities, average release times range from two to seven days.
+Processed products are generally released more quickly than plant and meat products, which require additional certificates.

-Please note that Senegal does not require any consularization requirements (signature from consular, stamp requirements etc.)
+Please note that Senegal does not have any consularization requirements (signature from consular, stamp requirements, etc.)